Mudfish Poetry Prize #16 Winners, Judged by Marie Howe

 By Jill Hoffman (Editor$20.00ISBN: 9781893654266Availability: On Our ShelvesPublished: Box Turtle Press/Attitude Art, Incorporated – March 22nd, 2021

-3 new books forthcoming from the Mudfish Individual Poets Series
+Forthcoming from the Mudfish Individual Poets Series

 Dell Lemmon’s Are you Somebody I Should Know? coming October 15, 2020